icedwater/vimdendron/README.md

  - [ ] show tree view of vault using netrw, or something?
     - [ ] survey tree view plugins... hope i don't have to code my own

+## What's ready

+ - `dendron.vim` contains `DendronCreateWorkspace()` which can start a new workspace in a given directory if a string is provided.
+First cut.